License GuideSOC 21-1011

 Read more

 Substance abuse counselor licenses require continuing education to renew.
-Your state board sets the specific hour requirement and topics.
+Your state board sets the hour requirement and mandatory topics.
 Common subjects include ethics and state regulations.
-Check your state's licensing board website for exact numbers and which courses count toward renewal.
+Check your specific state board website for exact renewal hours and course rules.

 Is This For You